Designated Port Areas

 • Split jurisdiction and governance of these maritime industrial areas create regulatory complexity and a disconnect with the evolution of neighboring communities and their infrastructure.

-Ideal DPA Vision [OR Our North Star]
+Ideal DPA Vision

 We envision DPAs that are climate resilient working waterfronts where water-dependent industry and commercial uses, emerging maritime uses, and surrounding communities all thrive.
 They may blend innovative blue economy industries with traditional water-dependent industrial uses, creating a dynamic business eco-system while addressing environmental justice issues, expanding equitable access, and improving climate resilience.